ryans11d2/CG-Project-1/README.md

+The uv referenced by the shader to set the pixel colour is offset by the time, so as time goes on the colour of the pixel changes to a different part of the texture, which gives the appearance that the texture is moving across the object.

+Obstacle Walls:
+Obstacle Walls are walls inside rooms that force the path of the player.
+The walls use an ambient lighting model taken from class.
+The lighting model functions similarly to the one used in the floor shader, but with additional environmental light determined automatically by unity.
+The obstacle walls are meant to reflect light similar to the floor, so the environmental light is added to stop them from having dark faces that don’t look good.

+This has not been changed from assignment 1.
+The ambient shader was replaced with a new one that does the same thing because the function did not need to be changed or improved.

+The added ambient light mixed with the diffuse light prevents the shadows from being too dark.

 Floor:
 The floor of every room is meant to look like a beat up metal floor to fit the theme.
 The floor uses a specular lighting shader that combines diffuse lighting, ambient environmental light, and paired with a texture and normal map that gives it a look with some uneven tiles and scratches that a heavily used floor would have.
 The main purpose of the floor shader is not only for aesthetics, but also to reflect the room lighting.
 When a room has no lights, or the alarm is on, the floor will reflect the light colour and add to the effect of those lights.
 The floor shader is based on the specular shader provided in class, but with accommodation to fit a texture and normal-map.
 The lighting model determines the colour of each fragment by adding the diffuse reflection, unity environmental light, and the specular reflection.
 The specular reflection is determined by the dot product of the camera angle and the normal direction, fragments with a smaller angle reflect the specular light colour less.

 This has been improved from assignment 1 where it used an ambient diffuse shader.
 This was improved so it could take on a more realistic metallic and textured look that improves the look of the game.

-Obstacle Walls:
-Obstacle Walls are walls inside rooms that force the path of the player.
-The walls use an ambient lighting model taken from class.
-The lighting model functions similarly to the one used in the floor shader, but with additional environmental light determined automatically by unity.
-The obstacle walls are meant to reflect light similar to the floor, so the environmental light is added to stop them from having dark faces that don’t look good.

-This has not been changed from assignment 1.
-The ambient shader was replaced with a new one that does the same thing because the function did not need to be changed or improved.
+The Specular lighting model adds the diffuse lighting, ambient environmental lighting, and elements of the holographic shader.

 Laser:
 The laser is one of the game's security systems that will trigger the alarm if crossed by the player.
 It is meant to replicate the look of security lasers in action movies.
 To make the laser feel more like a part of the world, rather than a straight line, the laser pulses on and off and its colour scrolls and oscillates between black and red along its length.
 The laser shader is based on the lighting model shaders provided in class, but uses almost nothing from them, taking only the position and texcoords from the vertex input and outputting them directly to the fragment.
 The colour of each fragment is determined by a sine function that oscillates between full and black offset by the time and texture coordinate, and another sine function that oscillates between full and black based on the time.
 The combination of the two functions gives the laser the look of scrolling coloured dots flashing on and off.